 What is Neuromuscular Dentistry?

 A “bad bite” or what is technically referred to as malocclusion – will eventually lead to an imbalance in the relationship of the upper jaw to the lower jaw.
 This will result in an unnatural, strained position for the muscles of the jaw.
 The muscles do not like this strained position.
 As such they will compensate by constantly contracting.
 This will cause muscle spasm, pain, and soreness.
 As they fatigue, there is a build up of lactic acid and other waste metabolites.
 These waste products are what cause the spasms and discomfort.
-At some point, the body tries to flush out the muscles with increased blood flow, which results in the pounding headache.
+At some point, the body tries to flush out the muscles with increased blood flow, which results in a pounding headache.
 Muscles work together as a team.
-When the jaw muscles, which are involved with chewing, biting, talking, breathing and head posture are overused, they recruit muscles of the neck, shoulder and back.
-The tight, painful, contracted muscles of the jaw result in pain in the muscles of the neck, shoulder and back.
+When the jaw muscles, which are involved with chewing, biting, talking, breathing and head posture are overused, they recruit muscles of the neck, shoulder, and back.
+The tight, painful, contracted muscles of the jaw result in pain in the muscles of the neck, shoulder, and back.
 Not all of our patients experience these symptoms, nor do we claim to be treating them.
 However, many patients are happy when these symptoms are relieved with neuromuscular treatment.

 The Benefit of Ideal Alignment and Occlusion